lindaperez/17_bk_AI_Credit-Risk-Analysis/README.md

 * Proportion of correct predictions: **accuracy score** 57% Lower than some previous models.
 The **Precision:** is same to previous models 100%. **Recall:** The proportion of positive values correctly predicted is lower than some previous models 57%.

+## Ensemble Learning **BalancedRandomForestClassifier**

+- Accuracy: 0.92
+- Precision: 0.04
+- Recall: 0.61
+- F1_score: 0.07

+Total Predictions 17205
+Correct predictions: 15767 91.64 %
+Incorrect predictions: 1438 8.36 %

+* Proportion of correct predictions: **accuracy score** 57% Lower than some previous models.
+The **Precision:** is same to previous models 100%. **Recall:** The proportion of positive values correctly predicted is lower than some previous models 57%.

+ ## Ensemble Learning **EasyEnsembleClassifier**

+- Accuracy: 0.95
+- Precision: 0.1
+- Recall: 0.92
+- F1_score: 0.18

+Total Predictions 17205
+Correct predictions: 16403 95.34 %
+Incorrect predictions: 802 4.66 %

 ## Summary:

+The metrics of the minority class (precision, recall, and F1 score) did not improved over those of random oversampling.

 ### Results Summary